Triangle calculator SSS - the result

 1. The triangle perimeter is the sum of the lengths of its three sides

 2. Semiperimeter of the triangleThe semiperimeter of the triangle is half its perimeter.
-The semiperimeter frequently appears in formulas for triangles that it is given a separate name.
+The semiperimeter frequently appears in formulas for triangles to be given a separate name.
 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.

 4. Calculate the heights of the triangle from its area.There are many ways to find the height of the triangle.
 The easiest way is from the area and base length.
-The area of a triangle is half of the product of the length of the base and the height.
+The triangle area is half of the product of the base's length and height.
 Every side of the triangle can be a base; there are three bases and three heights (altitudes).
 Triangle height is the perpendicular line segment from a vertex to a line containing the base.

-6. InradiusAn incircle of a triangle is a circle which is tangent to each side.
-An incircle center is called incenter and has a radius named inradius.
+6. InradiusAn incircle of a triangle is a tangent circle to each side.
+An incircle center is called an incenter and has a radius named inradius.
 All triangles have an incenter, and it always lies inside the triangle.
-The incenter is the intersection of the three angle bisectors.
+The incenter is the intersection of the three-angle bisectors.
 The product of the inradius and semiperimeter (half the perimeter) of a triangle is its area.

 Calculate another triangle